SpiffyStores/spiffy_stores_app/README.md

 ### Controllers, Routes and Views

 The last group of generators are for your convenience if you want to start overriding code included as part of the Rails engine.
-For example by default the engine provides a simple SessionController, if you run the `rails generate shopify_app:controllers` generator then this code gets copied out into your app so you can start adding to it.
+For example by default the engine provides a simple SessionController, if you run the `rails generate spiffy_stores_app:controllers` generator then this code gets copied out into your app so you can start adding to it.
 Routes and views follow the exact same pattern.

 Mounting the Engine
 -------------------